bluz71/vim-moonfly-colors/README.md

 Historically, when `relativenumber` was set whilst `cursorline` was not set, Vim would automatically highlight the cursor line in the number column with the `CursorLineNR` highlight group.
-However, newer versions of Vim no longer do that by default unless `cursorline` is set and the new `cursorlineopt` option is also set accordingly.
+However, newer versions of Vim no longer do that by default, not unless `cursorline` is set and the new `cursorlineopt` option is also set accordingly.

 At the same time I also like disabling `relativenumber` for inactive windows.